 Joseph Wegley

 Joseph Wegley is the son of Jonathan George Wegley and Sarah Circle.
 He was born on March 29, 1866, and died on January 5, 1946, in his hometown of Williston, North Dakota.
-Joseph is my 1st cousin 3x removed.
+Joseph is my 1st cousin, 3x removed.

-Together they had at least 9 children.
+Together they had at least nine children.

 • Cloyd J.